John Burgon: Literary works

+He did not publish any other poetry.
 His biographical essays on Henry Longueville Mansel and others were also collected, and published under the title of Twelve Good Men (1888).

 Burgon in modern times

 The name of Burgon is now known in connection with the Burgon Society, which was founded in 2000 to promote the use and study of academical dress, so named because Burgon is the only person to have a hood shape named after him.

 Another society which takes his name is the Dean Burgon Society.
 Burgon was outspoken about the Revised Version and maintained the position that the Bible is the inspired Word of God, but some of his views have differed from the more recent King James Only Movement.

 The phrase 'match me such marvel' taken from Burgon's poem Petra serves as the fictional title of a novel by the character St John Clarke in Anthony Powell's twelve-volume work A Dance to the Music of Time.